 Asshole Victim: Bradley.
 The fact that he's an asshole doesn't make his murder any less horrific or reprehensible, though.

 Professor Norman Hoffman seemed to exist only to drop Character Filibusters that would be out of place for Kenner to make.
-He's in once scene, drops two or three, and then the Everyman protagonist leaves, while Hoffman attempts to shout one or two more at his retreating back.
+He's in one scene, drops two or three, and then the Everyman protagonist leaves, while Hoffman attempts to shout a few more at his retreating back.

 Kenner: You think civilization is some horrible, polluting human invention that separates us from the state of nature.
 But civilization doesn't separate us from nature, Ted.
 Civilization protects us from nature.
 Because what you see right now, all around you -(referring to a tribe of cannibals)- this is nature.